hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-bodyheight-intro.md

 ### Scope and usage
 KLGatewayChildrenBodyHeight is used to document childrens length or height.

- Observation.code.coding holds the valid values for the types of obervations allowed.
+ Observation.code.coding holds the valid values for the types of observations allowed.
 It is bound to a mandatory LOINC code: 8302-2 'Body height', and a mandatory set of SNOMED CT codes.
 The allowed SNOMED CT observation codes are:
  * Body length
  * Body height
 Choose length as long as the child is laying down while being meassured